 So why Camino de Santiago

 Walking Camino is an opportunity to release yourself from the everyday grind, to have some space.
 Live and breathe rich, diverse landscape; crossing the Pyrenees Mountains, walking through cities of great historical significance, meandering through ancient villages, meeting locals, and getting to know their ways.
 Enjoying the gastronomy of the land and quenching your thirst with fabulous local wines.

 Whatever the reason you feel called to Camino de Santiago, be it religious, spiritual, emotional, or likewise a physical challenge, there are no rules.
-Therefore, your will and your intention, what YOU want from your Camino experience is all that counts.
+Therefore, your will and your intention, what YOU want from your Camino experience are all that counts.